Policy-based Scheduling

 .

-By using the kubeconfig of the second workload cluster you will be able to check that the migration took place as expected.
 If you are running this tutorial on Kind clusters, you can verify this as follows:

 - Get the Kubeconfig of the new target workload cluster: